andres-fr/skerch/README.md

 * Built on top of PyTorch, with natural support for CPU and CUDA interoperability, and very few dependencies otherwise
 * Works on matrices and matrix-free operators of potentially very large dimensionality
-* Support for sketched measurements in a fully distributed fashion via HDF5 databases
+* Support for sketched measurements in a fully distributed fashion via [HDF5 databases](https://www.h5py.org/)

+References:

+* [Streaming Low-Rank Matrix Approximation with an Application to Scientific Simulation](https://arxiv.org/abs/1902.08651) Joel A. Tropp, Alp Yurtsever, Madeleine Udell, and Volkan Cevher.
+2019.
+SIAM Journal on Scientific Computing 41 (4): A2430–63.

 See the [documentation](https://skerch.readthedocs.io/en/latest/index.html) for more details.